apanda/ivy/index.md

 <a name="overview"></a>Overview
 -------------------------------

-The webpage contains the artifact for the PLDI 2016 [paper about Ivy](http://www.cs.tau.ac.il/~odedp/pldi16-paper228.pdf).
+The webpage contains the artifact for the PLDI 2016 [paper about Ivy](http://www.cs.tau.ac.il/~odedp/pldi16-paper228.pdf), a system for interactive verification.

-*FIXME*: This is where all the introduction stuff should go
+Below, you will find instructions on how to download a VM that contains Ivy, and a walk-through of the running example from the paper - verifying a simple leader election protocol.
+The VM also contains all other examples mentioned in the paper (under the directory ``~/ivy/examples/pldi16``).

+The paper describes a basic language called RML.
+The actual examples are written in Ivy's modeling language, which is essentially RML but with richer syntax.

 <a name="downloading"></a>Downloading and Getting Started
 ---------------------------------------------------------
 We provide Ivy as a [VirtualBox](https://www.virtualbox.org) [virtual machine](http://www.cs.tau.ac.il/~odedp/ivyvm.zip).
 Running our VM requires that at least 2 GB of memory be available.

 Let us get started by downloading and starting IVY: